kcartlidge/nowrap/README.md

 console.log("Appears to be calling 'basename' with ('/path/file.original', '.ext').");
 var result = path.basename('/path/file.original', '.ext');
 ```

+The output is similar to:

+	Appears to be calling 'basename' with ('/path/file.original', '.ext').
+	Actually calling 'basename' with  [ path: '/PATH/FILE.ORIGINAL', ext: '.ORIGINAL' ]
+	The call returned: FILE

 The args passed to the *before* function, being an associative
 array, can also be accessed as so: